nkdAgility/azure-devops-migration-tools/README.md

-# VSTS Bulk Data Editor & Migrator
+# VSTS Sync Migration Tools

-Visual Studio Team Services Bulk Data Editor Engine allows you to bulk edit data in Microsoft Team Foundation Server (TFS) and Visual Studio Team Services (VSTS).
+The VSTS Sync Migration tools allow you to bulk edit and migrate data between Team Projects on both Microsoft Team Foundation Server (TFS) and Visual Studio Team Services (VSTS).
+You can find out [why](http://vsts-bulk-editor.readthedocs.io/en/latest/why) this tooling exists and you can access the [documentation](http://vsts-bulk-editor.readthedocs.io) to find out how.
+THis project is published as [code on GitHub](https://github.com/nkdAgility/vsts-sync-migration/) as well as a [VSTS Sync Migration Tools on Chocolaty](https://chocolatey.org/packages/vsts-sync-migrator/) and [VSTS Bulk Data Editor Engine on NuGet](https://www.nuget.org/packages/VSTS.DataBulkEditor.Engine/).
+This allows you to build your own tooling as well as just use it out of the box with a configuration file.

 |         | Build           | Sync           |
 | ------------- |:-------------:|:-------------:|